Five in a row or not, Jim Gavin was in character facing the press after the final whistle.

 “For the medal presentation, there are always players at work or abroad with work, so yeah, it’s the last time we’ll be together, being able to reach out and connect with each other, just us and the management team and backroom together.

-"So they are special moments and I can without hesitation remember each and every one of the six times we’ve been together after an All-Ireland final.
-They are special moments.”
+“So they are special and I can without hesitation remember each and every one of the probably six times we’ve been with them after an All-Ireland final.
+They are special moments.
+Looking forward to it.”